ValerySidorin/fujin/README.md

 Fujin is a blazingly fast broker connector that bridges your applications with any message broker through a unified, efficient protocol.
 It translates between a custom byte-based protocol and various messaging systems, aiming to provide a seamless experience regardless of the underlying broker.

-> **Note**: This project is currently in active development and is not yet production ready.
+> **Note**: This project was created mostly for learning purposes, and it might not be usefull for anyone at all.
+Experimental.
+Not production ready.

 ## Pitch